tillitis/tillitis-key1/hw/application_fpga/fw/README.md

   Transition to *START*.

-- *LOAD_FLASH_MGMT*: Load device app from flash into RAM, app slot alway 0.
+- *LOAD_FLASH_MGMT*: Load device app from flash into RAM, app slot always 0.
 Compute a BLAKE2s digest over the entire app.
 Register the app as a prospective management app.
 If it later goes through verification transition to *START*.